-Name Executive contributions in last FY Registrant contributions in last FY (\$)(1) Aggregate earnings in last FY (\$) Aggregate withdrawals/ distributions (\$) Aggregate balance at last FYE (\$)
+Name Executive contributions in last FY (\$)(2) Registrant contributions in last FY (\$)(1) Aggregate earnings in last FY (\$) Aggregate withdrawals/ distributions (\$) Aggregate balance at last FYE (\$)

-Gary W. Rollins 1,282 139 1,422
+Gary W. Rollins 6,750 (3,226) 12,213

-Harry J. Cynkus 41,773 1,282 4,429 56,502
+Harry J. Cynkus 86,929 6,750 (63,007) 190,452

-R. Randall Rollins 1,282 139 1,422
+R. Randall Rollins 6,750 (3,226) 12,213

-Glen Rollins 1,282 139 1,422
+Glen Rollins 3,375 (2,585) 5,263

-Michael W. Knottek 1,282 139 1,422
+Michael W. Knottek 6,750 (3,226) 12,213

-(1) Reflects the amounts for each of the named executive officers which are reported as compensation to such named executive officer in the Other Compensation column of the Summary Compensation Table on page 19.
+- (1) Reflects the amounts for each of the named executive officers, which are reported as compensation to such named executive officer in the Other Compensation column of the Summary Compensation Table on page 22. - (2) Included in the Salary column of the Summary Compensation Table on page 22.

-The Deferred Compensation Plan provides that participants may defer up to 50% of their base salary and up to 100% of their annual bonus with respect to any given plan year, subject to a \$2,000 per plan year minimum.
-The Company may make discretionary credits to participant accounts.
-The Company currently plans to credit accounts of participants of long service to the Company with certain discretionary amounts ("Pension Plan Benefit Restoration Credits") in lieu of benefits that previously accrued under the Company's Retirement Income Plan.
+The Deferred Compensation Plan provides that participants may defer up to 50% of their base salary and up to 85% of their annual bonus with respect to any given plan year, subject to a \$2,000 per plan year minimum.
+The annual bonus deferral percentage was amended to allow participants the ability to defer up to 85%, beginning with bonuses earned in 2007 and paid in 2008.
+The Company may make discretionary contributions to participant accounts.
+The Company currently plans to credit accounts of participants of long service to the Company with certain discretionary amounts ("Pension Plan Benefit Restoration Contributions") in lieu of benefits that previously accrued under the Company's Retirement Income Plan.
 The Company ceased all future benefit accruals under the Retirement Income Plan effective June 30, 2005.
-The Company intends to make Pension Plan Benefit Restoration Credits under the Deferred Compensation Plan for five years, with the first such credit being made in January 2007 for those participants who are employed for all of the 2006 plan year.
-Only employees with five full years of vested service on June 30, 2005 qualify for Pension Plan Benefit Restoration Credits.

-Messrs.
-Randall Rollins, Gary Rollins, Glen Rollins, Michael Knottek and Harry Cynkus, each a Named Executive Officer, are expected to receive Pension Plan Benefit Restoration Credits of 3.0%, 3.0%, 1.5%, 3.0% and 3.0% of their annual salary (up to a maximum annual salary of \$220,000), respectively, equal to the percentage of their annual contribution.
+The Company intends to make Pension Plan Benefit Restoration Contributions under the Deferred Compensation Plan for five years.
+The first contribution was made in January 2007 for those participants who were employed for all of the 2006 plan year.
+Only employees with five full years of vested service on June 30, 2005 qualify for Pension Plan Benefit Restoration Contributions.
+Randall Rollins, Gary Rollins, Glen Rollins, Michael Knottek and Harry Cynkus are expected to receive Pension Plan Benefit Restoration Contributions of 3.0%, 3.0%, 1.5%, 3.0% and 3.0% of their annual salary (up to a maximum annual salary of \$230,000), respectively.

-Under the Deferred Compensation Plan, salary and bonus deferrals and Pension Plan Benefit Restoration Credits are generally 100% vested, but any discretionary credits other than Pension Plan Benefit Restoration Credits would be subject to vesting in accordance with the matching contribution vesting schedule set forth in the Company 401(k) plan in which a participant participates.
-If a participant participates in more than one Company 401(k) plan, such discretionary credits would vest in accordance with the 401(k) plan's vesting schedule that would provide the participant with the greatest vested percentage.
+Under the Deferred Compensation Plan, salary and bonus deferrals and Pension Plan Benefit Restoration Contributions are fully vested.
+Any discretionary contributions are subject to vesting in accordance with the matching contribution vesting schedule set forth in the Company 401(k) Plan in which a participant participants.